arp242/batchy.vim/README.markdown

 edit, run `:Batchy` again to convert it to a shell script that you can examine for correctness, maybe modify, and run with `:%!sh`.

+You can run this directly from the shell with an alias:

+    alias batchy='vim +":Batchy echo" +"setl noswapfile buftype=nofile bufhidden=hide nowrap"'

-Note: you probably need a fairly new Vim for this; e.g. `readdirex()` was added in Vim 8.2.0988 (June 2020).
+Note: you need a fairly new Vim for this; e.g. `readdirex()` was added in Vim 8.2.0988 (June 2020).
 This also won't work for Neovim until [#12525](https://github.com/neovim/neovim/issues/12525) is fixed.